Getting Off the Bench and Into the Game

 A lot of fears when it comes to writing, however, can and should be dispelled.

 I was afraid of getting hurt playing hockey.
 But how much risk was I really in with pads covering every inch of my body?
-And how hard can a four-year-old really shoot a puck anyway?
+And how hard can a four-year-old really shoot a rubber ball anyway?

 I was afraid of disappointing my coach.
 But who put that pressure on me?
 I'll give you a hint.
 It wasn't my coach, who had nothing but patience and encouragement for a timid benchwarmer.

 I was afraid of disappointing my teammates.
 But I’m pretty sure all they were thinking about was the nachos and Capri Sun after the game.

 And as for embarrassing myself.
 I doubt most people in the stands were actually watching or cared anyway.
 Even if they did, who goes to a kids’ hockey game to scrutinize or root against the kids on the ice?
 I had a lot more fans and supporters than I realized, and that wasn't going to change just because I had a bad game.

 So in the end, most of the fears that kept me on the bench were of my own making.
 I was a victim of my own perceptions, not the monsters on the other team.

 In the end, sitting on the bench to study the game may you a better student of the game; but the only way to actually become a better player is to get off the bench and start playing.

 Being a student of the game is fine.
 I have an entire blog devoted to studying the work of those I admire.
 I am also a man of faith, which means I spend a fair amount of time reading my Bible.
 However, the apostle James had something to say about being more than just a “hearer” of the word.
 We must also become “doers”, putting into practice what we’ve read and been taught.